Frequently Asked Questions

 ADHD / Cognitive

-8 tools designed for how attention actually works (especially monotropic/ADHD minds): tunnel_state, context_recovery, switching_cost, open_threads, dormant_contexts, trust_dashboard, cognitive_patterns, tunnel_history.
+3 questions8 tools designed for how attention actually works (especially monotropic/ADHD minds): tunnel_state, context_recovery, switching_cost, open_threads, dormant_contexts, trust_dashboard, cognitive_patterns, and tunnel_history.
 They model domain-specific state, track open questions across domains, and quantify the cost of switching attention.

 No. Anyone who context-switches between projects benefits from persistent memory and instant state recovery.
 ADHD minds benefit most because context loss is more severe and more frequent — but the tools are useful for any knowledge worker who juggles multiple domains.